 5 physical signs you're way too stressed out and need to take a breather

 To state the obvious, life is really stressful, and many of us (*raises hand*) fall victim to the pressure to “do it all.”
 Our stress drives us to excel at work, seek out volunteer activities in order to give back, and maintain an active social life.
-It’s admirable to have tremendous work ethic, dedicate our free time to helping others, and be a reliable friend—but if we don’t take the occasional breather, we’re destined to get so stressed out that we get to the point where it’s hard to function.
+It’s admirable to have a strong work ethic, dedicate our free time to helping others, and be a reliable friend—but if we don’t take the occasional breather, we’re destined to get so stressed out that we reach the point where it’s hard to function.
 And, well, that’s pretty counterproductive.

 1You’re suffering from insomnia

 Although not all cases of insomnia are caused by stress, there’s a link between the two.
 If you’ve struggled with insomnia your whole life, it’s probably not stress-related, but if you find yourself counting sheep during periods of intense stress, you probably have situational insomnia.